Constant Permeke

-Biography
+Career

-Permeke was born in Antwerp but when he was six years old the family moved to Ostend.
-Here his father, a landscape painter, founded in 1893 the Municipal Museum of Arts of which he became the curator.
-Permeke studied at the Bruges Academy from 1903 to 1906 and then at the Academy in Ghent from 1906 to 1908.
-Here he met Frits Van den Berghe and the brothers Gustave De Smet and Léon De Smet.
-He was drafted into the Belgian army and served in a university company that was quartered in Sint-Martens-Latem.
-After his military service ended in March 1908, Permeke returned to Ostend where he roomed together with Gustave De Smet.
+Born in Antwerp, Permeke and his family relocated to Ostend in 1892.
+In Ostend, his father Henri Permeke, a landscape painter, founded and then curated the Municipal Museum of Arts in 1893.

+From 1903 to 1906, Permeke studied at the Bruges Academy of Fine Arts.
+In 1906, he matriculated at the Royal Academy of Fine Arts in Ghent for the next two years.
+There, he met Frits Van den Berghe and the brothers Gustave De Smet and Léon De Smet.
+He was then drafted into the Belgian army and served in a university company headquartered in Sint-Martens-Latem, home of the Latem School, which went on to birth Flemish Expressionism.

+After Permeke's military service ended in March 1908, he returned to Ostend where he roomed together with Gustave De Smet.
 In 1909 he returned to Sint-Martens-Latem where he lived as a recluse.
 His work of this period is characterized by his heavy brush and gains its expressive force through muted tonality and brutal forms.
-In 1912 Permeke married Maria Delaere and the newlyweds settled in Ostend.
+In 1912, he married Maria Delaere.
+The newlyweds settled in Ostend, and went on to have both a son and daughter.

+In 1921, Permeke exhibited in Antwerp and Paris.
+Between 1922 and 1924, Permeke regularly went to Astene, in order to cooperate with Frits Van den Berghe.
+In 1926, Permeke went to Vevey in Switzerland where he mainly painted mountain scenes.
+In 1929, he moved to Jabbeke.
+During this period, he subject matter changed: Instead of the fisherman and the sea, he now focused on the farmer and his land.
+During this period, Permeke was enormously productive producing work like Gouden Oogst (1935), De Grote Marine (1935), Moederschap (1936), Het Afscheid (1948), and Dagelijks Brood (1950).

+Permeke began sculpting in 1937.
+As a sculptor, Permeke tried to isolate the human figure in monumental efforts, in works like: De Zaaier (1939), Niobe (1946), and De Drie Gratiën (1949).